ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.http.markdown

-# Revisions and Concurrency with Change-Vectors
+# Session : How to Enable Optimistic Concurrency

 RavenDB defines some simple rules to determine how to handle concurrent or near requests from the HTTP API against the same document.